lucidrains/st-moe-pytorch/README.md

 Implementation of <a href="https://arxiv.org/abs/2202.08906">ST-MoE</a>, the latest incarnation of mixture of experts after years of research at Brain, in Pytorch.
 Will be largely a transcription of the <a href="https://github.com/tensorflow/mesh/blob/master/mesh_tensorflow/transformer/moe.py">official Mesh Tensorflow implementation</a>.
 If you have any papers you think should be added, while I have my attention on mixture of experts, please open an issue.

 This should be SOTA for mixture-of-experts for autoregressive transformers.
+It is rumored that GPT4 is using 16 experts with top2 gating.

 For non-autoregressive, would recommend going with the simpler and better <a href="https://github.com/lucidrains/soft-moe-pytorch">Soft MoE</a>.

 ## Install